ryanlapeyre/CS4330FinalProject/InterfacesOrProtocols.md

 # C#
 Much like Java, C# has intefaces.
 An interface is a list of methods that a class must implement in Java, which is almost the same as it is in C#.
 A key difference is that interfaces can also apply to structs in C#, which cannot be done in Java as structs do not exist in that language.
-To use an interface, you first must initialize it as an interface, and give it a name and data type that it takes in.
+To use an interface, you first must initialize it as an interface, and give it a inteface name along with the data type that it takes in.
 Within that interface, you then define the interface you wish the class/struct to implement.
 You use the ":" and the name of the data type parameter it takes in, should it need one.

     interface IEquatable<T>
     {